yugabyte/yugabyte-db/docs/content/latest/troubleshoot/overview.md

 Inspect the YugabyteDB logs for more details on your issue.
 For more details on where to find and how to understand the YugabyteDB log files, see [Inspect logs](../nodes/check-logs).

-## 4. Explore Support KB's
+## 4. Explore knowledge base articles

-Additional troubleshooting resources, and information on errata can be found on our [Support page](https://support.yugabyte.com).
+You can find additional troubleshooting resources, and information on errata, on our [Support page](https://support.yugabyte.com).

 ## 5. File an issue